Our Heritage Guest Ranch offering many different experiences

 Art is another experience offered for those interested.
 In fact, Jean herself is a trained artist, and has an art studio on the ranch.
 The ranch offers many inspiring scenes and places to paint and/or photograph.

+"People will be able to sit out in nature and enjoy that, and we will talk history and paint history and photograph history.
+Jim’s wife is Sitting Bull's great-granddaughter.”

-Morris is also offering on the ranch a unique Indian experience to those who are interested.
+Morris is also offering a unique Indian experience to those who are interested.
 The ranch’s Indian heritage that began when Jean’s great-grandfather made friends with them continues through “Lakota Journeys.”

 There are numerous historical things on the ranch, including one that had life-saving impact on Jean and her late father.
 A distinctive fence post saved them in a blizzard.
 The post is now part of a bed frame in the guest house.